All Categories > Sharing + Printing > How to Print from the Finance Planner for Creatives

 It is recommended that you save a PDF copy before printing, so you have a record.

 Hide any instructional rows or columns that you don’t want to appear in your final printout.
-See how →
+See how to hide instructional rows or columns here →